Find answers to our most Frequently Asked Questions

 Why can't I take photos at the Penguin Parade?

 Penguins have sensitive eyes and a bright, sudden flash or unusual light can frighten or disorientate a penguin.
-To ensure penguins keep coming back to this special area we ask you do not use your cameras, camcorders or camera phones at the Penguin Parade.
+To ensure penguins keep coming back to this special area we ask you do not use your cameras, camcorders or camera phones after sunset at the Penguin Parade.

 Is there somewhere to eat at various Phillip Island attractions?